World Harp Competition

-The Dutch Harp Festival (DHF) World Harp Competition is an international harp competition hosted in the Netherlands every two years.
+The World Harp Competition is an international harp competition hosted in the Netherlands every two years.
 The competition is open to all harpists regardless of age, nationality and musical genre.

-The finals are held live at the Dutch Harp Festival in the Netherlands.
-Since 2022 the semifinals are also held in the Netherlands over two days at the beginning of the Dutch Harp Festival.
-The next competition opens for applications in September 2025, with finals held in April 2026.
+The finals are held live at the 1000 Strings Festival in the Netherlands.
+Since 2022 the semifinals are also held in the Netherlands over two days at the beginning of the 1000 Strings Festival.

 History

-The DHF World Harp Competition was founded in 2010 and named the Dutch Harp Competition.
+The World Harp Competition was founded in 2010 and originally named the Dutch Harp Competition.
 It followed the traditional classical format where candidates played from a set repertoire.
-In 2018 the competition changed its name to World Harp Competition and adopted a unique model in which candidates create their own 45-minute program showcasing not only their technical quality but also their unique style, creativity and their ability to connect with their audience.
+In 2018 the competition changed its name to World Harp Competition and adopted a unique model in which candidates create their own 45-minute program showcasing not only their technical quality but also their unique style, creativity and ability to connect with their audience.

 “Our mission is not to judge who is the best technical player but rather to find the best all-around artist.
 By giving competitors space to be creative, we hope to get harpists thinking about what makes a compelling performance and how best to connect with their audience", said competition director Elizabeth Jaxon.